uraniumreza/coding-challenges/README.md

-# leetcode-30days-challenge
+# Coding Challenges
-With many of us around the world being encouraged to stay indoors and work from home, [LeetCode](https://leetcode.com) thought this is the perfect opportunity for us to focus on studying up for future coding interviews.
-To help us stay focused, `LeetCode` is running the [30-Day LeetCoding Challenge](https://leetcode.com/explore/featured/card/30-day-leetcoding-challenge/) for April 2020.
-Later in the month of may they introduced the [May LeetCoding Challenge](https://leetcode.com/explore/challenge/card/may-leetcoding-challenge/).
-This is basically my journal where I'm dumping the solutions each day and how I'm thinking about the problems and the thought process of the solution.
-Also trying to add complexity(time, space) analysis of the the solutions that I have attached.
+I started this repository as a journal of my [30-Day LeetCoding Challenge](https://leetcode.com/explore/featured/card/30-day-leetcoding-challenge/) for April 2020!
+Later in the month of May, [LeetCode](https://leetcode.com) arranged another [May LeetCoding Challenge](https://leetcode.com/explore/challenge/card/may-leetcoding-challenge/).
+Finally this has become my core journal where I put the solution approach and the thought process behind each coding problem that I do.
+Also I have added complexity(time, space) analysis of the the solutions.

 # Problems by Days
 > April 2020